Become more empathetic with AI coaching

 Sometimes, feeling what someone else feels or taking someone else’s perspective is not enough to motivate us to take action to help them.
 When this happens, it can help to lean on our values, as everyone has an innate desire to act in accordance with their beliefs and values.

 Take some time to reflect upon and write down your personal values and beliefs.
-For instance, your list might include, “I believe that it is my duty to help those who are less fortunate,” or, “I believe that every human being has intrinsic worth, regardless of their circumstances or resources.”
+For instance, your list might include, 'I believe that it is my duty to help those who are less fortunate,' or, 'I believe that every human being has intrinsic worth, regardless of their circumstances or resources.'

 When you become clear on what you believe and value, it becomes much easier to make the decision to help.
-While you may not feel like helping someone in the moment (emotions come and go), you can use your intellect to call to mind that you are a person who acts in alignment with your beliefs, and this might be the motivation you need to take action.
+While you may not feel like helping someone at the moment (emotions come and go), you can use your intellect to call to mind that you are a person who acts in alignment with your beliefs, and this might be the motivation you need to take action.

 An interesting thing happens in our brains when we do not act in alignment with our beliefs and values: cognitive dissonance.
 It’s a fancy psychological term that equates to us feeling bad.